f5devcentral/f5-agility-labs-Next/docs/class1/module2/lab2a1-cm_add_instance_to_big_ip_ma.rst

 =============
 Before you add an instance to BIG-IP Next Central Manager, you must have the instance's:

-- IP address
+- IP address (In this lab, we'll use 10.1.1.7)
-- Admin username and password
+- Admin username and password (In this lab, we'll use admin:Welcome123!)

 Procedure